vivoCameraResearch/Magic-World/README.md

 - ✅ Release the source code of v1
 - ✅ Release the source code of v1.5
 - [  ] Update training training configuration and instructions
+- [  ] Release the RealWM120K dataset and processing tools.
 - [  ] Release the MagicWorld v1 pretrained weights
 - [  ] Release the MagicWorld v1.5 pretrained weights